Dian Hong Jin Luo

-Dian Hong Jin Luo (Chinese: 滇红金螺) is a type of red tea that is known for its distinctive flavor and aroma.
-This tea is baked in Yunnan Province, China.
+Dian Hong Jin Luo (滇红金螺) is a type of Dianhong black tea that is known for its distinctive flavor and aroma.
+This tea is baked in Yunnan, China.

-Origin and History
+Origin

 Dian Hong Jin Luo tea is produced in the Simao, Pu'er, located in the southwest of Yunnan province, which is famous for its high-quality tea products.
-The name "Jin Luo" means "Golden Slug" and it comes from the shape of the twisted tea leaves, which resembles a stiffened slug.
+The name "Jin Luo" means "Golden Snail" and it comes from the shape of the twisted tea leaves, which resembles a stiffened snail.

 Production

-Dian Hong Jin Luo Golden Snail King is made from the hand-picked buds of the Yunnan Da Ye Large Leaf (雲南大叶) variety, which is also used to make numerous puers in the region.
+Dian Hong Jin Luo Golden Snail King is made from the hand-picked buds of the Yunnan Da Ye Large Leaf (雲南大叶) variety, which is also used to make numerous Pu'ers in the region.
 During the production process, the leaves are rolled by hand into small coils or snails.
 Since it is a pure bud tea, the snails have a golden color.

 Taste

 After brewing, Dian Hong Jin Luo tea has an amber hue.
 It has a profile of sweet honey flavor with a smooth texture.
 The tea is balanced by a light fruity aroma that leaves a pleasant, long-lasting aftertaste.